liuqing2018/zx-cli/README.md

 # Commands
 ### add | a
-This command would help you to add a new template to the `templates.json`, which will be used by `Scion` to generate projects.
+This command would help you to add a new template to the `templates.json`, which will be used by `zx-cli` to generate projects.
 ```
-$ scion add
+$ zx-cli add

 ?
 Set the custom name of the template: my-first-template
 ?
-Owner/name of the template: jrainlau/scion
+Owner/name of the template: jrainlau/zx-cli
 ?
 Branch of the template: new
 ┌───────────────────┬────────────────┬────────┐
 │ Template Name     │ Owner/Name     │ Branch │
 ├───────────────────┼────────────────┼────────┤
-│ my-first-template │ jrainlau/scion │ new    │
+│ my-first-template │ jrainlau/zx-cli │ new    │
 └───────────────────┴────────────────┴────────┘
 ✔ New template has been added successfully!
 ```
-`Scion` use [download-git-repo](https://github.com/flipxfx/download-git-repo) to down load git repos.
-After answering 3 questions, you'll add a new template to `Scion`.
+`zx-cli` use [download-git-repo](https://github.com/flipxfx/download-git-repo) to down load git repos.
+After answering 3 questions, you'll add a new template to `zx-cli`.

 ### list | l
 It shows you the templates list.
 ```
-$ scion list
+$ zx-cli list

 ┌────────────────────┬────────────────┬────────┐
 │ Template Name      │ Owner/Name     │ Branch │
 ├────────────────────┼────────────────┼────────┤
-│ my-first-template  │ jrainlau/scion │ new    │
+│ my-first-template  │ jrainlau/zx-cli │ new    │
 ├────────────────────┼────────────────┼────────┤
 │ my-second-template │ jrainlau/motto │ master │
 └────────────────────┴────────────────┴────────┘